Flagsmith/flagsmith-docs/docs/clients/python.md

 ### Identifying users

-Identifying users allows you to target specific users from the [Flagsmith dashboard](https://www.flagsmith.com/).
+Identifying users allows you to target specific users from the [Bullet Train dashboard](https://www.bullet-train.io/).
 You can include an optional user identifier as part of the `has_feature` and `get_value` methods to retrieve unique user flags and variables.

 ### Flags data structure